 There are 4 distinct waves that Chesed can spawn at random.

 Lastly, we have Majesty’s Mercy, which triggers when Chesed’s ATG bar is full and deals 2000% damage to the entire party.
 This is essentially a team wipe if you get to this point.
 Usually, you’ll never see this skill if you have a well balanced and built team.

 One of the most common strategies used in Chesed is to forfeit your team at phase 2 when you have built enough groggy on the boss.
 This allows your next team to trigger Exposed Throne quickly while also being able to build up enough cost to focus on dealing damage to the boss.

 Forfeit Team 1 then reenter with Team 2 Bossing team

 Chesed is a raid that has two distinct phases that you will want to look out for.
 While phase 1 is all about having a strong team that can clear waves quickly, phase 2 requires you to balance out your Single-Target and AoE damage dealers.
-If you have a limited roster of students, then it is important to not bring all of your AoE students in phase 1 to ensure that you have AoE damage dealers for the next phase.
-Unlike the Extreme version of this raid, Chesed and the mobs now deal Explosive damage, which puts most Light armored students off the table.
+If you have a limited roster of students, then it is important to not bring all of your AoE damage dealers in phase 1 to ensure that you have AoE damage dealers for the next phase.

 For newer players that are looking to clear Chesed, for phase 1 we recommend having at least 2-3 AoE students, 1 tank, and 1 healer.
 You can then fill in the rest of the slots with generic supports or healers.